FlorianLatapie/BetterClock/README.md

 mvn javafx:jlink
 ```

-This command generates a `launcher.bat` file that can be used to run the application.
+This command generates `./target/betterclock/bin/launcher.bat` file that can be used to run the application.
 You just have to run `launcher.vbs` at the root of the project to run it.
 Feel free to create a shortcut to the vbs script.

 <!-- Sources -->